-It can be a serious condition, so it is best to be knowledgeable about the causes, signs and treatments so you can be proactive and catch any cases of anemia before it’s too late.
+It can be a serious condition in any animal, so it is best to be knowledgeable about the causes, signs and treatments so you can be proactive and catch any cases of anemia in your goats before it’s too late.

-What causes anemia?
+What causes anemia in goats?

-You don’t want to play around when it comes to the barber pole, we have yet to lose any goats to this parasite, but it did take down 3 of our alpacas a few years ago.
-In addition to the barber pole worm the following can also cause anemia in goats:
+You don’t want to play around when it comes to the barberpole worm.
+We have yet to lose any goats to this parasite, but it did take down 3 of our alpacas a few years ago.
+In addition to the barberpole worm the following things are also possible causes of anemia in goats:

 - Other internal parasites such as live flukes or brown stomach worms